Rajendra Pal Gautam reveals plan of turning India into Hindu minority

 “Our survey found that 98% of those in powerful positions studied in government schools.
 It means quality education was being provided by these institutes.
 In the past 40 years, government schools have been weakened and private schools have been incentivised.
 What is this conspiracy?” he claimed.

-The former AAP MLA likened himself to BR Ambedkar for resigning from the Arvind Kejriwal-led-Aam Aadmi Party (AAP).
+The former AAP MLA likened himself to BR Ambedkar for resigning from the Delhi cabinet of the Arvind Kejriwal-led-Aam Aadmi Party (AAP).
 It must be mentioned that BR Ambedkar resigned from the Nehru cabinet in 1951 after the government backtracked on the Hindu Code Bill.

 Rajendra Pal Gautam compared that historical event to that of his own resignation from AAP, which was done as a face-saving measure ahead of the 2022 Gujarat polls.